 During this period, the yoga lineage of Nath flourished.
 Sage Matsyendernath and Goraknath were the pioneers of this yoga lineage.
 Goraknath authored many texts on Hinduism and yoga.
 Vivekamarthanda and Gorakshasataka are important texts on Hatha Yoga.

 Vasista Samhita, a yoga text of the thirteenth century describes the yoga of meditation with eight parts of Raja Yoga.
 Vasista Samhita is the yoga text that describes the techniques for the purification of Nadis and non-seated yoga poses like Kukutasana.
 Though it is a text on Raja Yoga in principle, it incorporated many aspects of Hatha Yoga.
 Vasista Samhita influenced many yoga texts of the medieval period.
-Hence during this period (12th and 13th Century AD), Hatha has become a part of mainstream Raja Yoga apart from Nath lineage.
+Hence during this period (12th and 13th Century AD), Hatha has become a part of mainstream Raja Yoga apart from the Nath lineage.

 During this period, Hatha has become a separate branch of yoga.
-Separate yoga texts like Gheranda Samhita, Hatha Yoga Pradipika, Hatha Tattva Kaumudi, Siva Samhita had been created.
+Separate yoga texts like Gheranda Samhita, Hatha Yoga Pradipika, Hatha Tattva Kaumudi, and Siva Samhita had been created.
 It is in this period, it had become more popular.

 During the late 19th Century and early 20th Century, yoga teachers like Yogendra, Kuvalayananda, T. Krishnamacharya revived modern yoga.
 Krishnamacharya is regarded as the father of modern yoga.
 His students like T.KV.
 Desikachar, B.K.S Iyengar, Indra Devi, K. Pattabhi Jois propagated yoga to the modern world.
-Traditional Yoga schools like Bihar Yoga School of Yoga, Kaivalyadhama, Krishnamacharya Yoga Mandiram have come into existence.
+Traditional Yoga schools like Bihar Yoga School of Yoga, Kaivalyadhama, and Krishnamacharya Yoga Mandiram have come into existence.